-Name Shares
+Name Stock Options Restricted Shares

-Kenneth T. Joyce 60,000
+Stephen D. Kelley 750,000 750,000

-Joanne Solomon 30,000
+Kenneth T. Joyce

-Gil C. Tily 35,000
+Joanne Solomon 100,000

-ЈооНо Кіт 30,000
+Gil C. Tily 100,000

-Michael J. Lamble 30,000
+ЈооНо Кіт 100,000

-The shares of restricted stock were awarded under the 2007 Equity Plan, a copy of which was filed with the SEC with our 2012 Proxy Statement.
-The shares will vest (subject to the executives' continued employment) as follows: 25% of the shares will vest on the first anniversary of the grant date, and quarterly thereafter, such that 100% of the shares will become vested on the fourth anniversary of the award date.
+John C. Stone 100,000

-Timing of Grants
+The stock option and restricted stock awards were granted under the Company's Amended and Restated 2007 Equity Incentive Plan, a copy of which was filed with the SEC with our 2012 Proxy Statement.
+Such awards will generally vest (subject to the executive's continued employment on the applicable vesting date) as follows: 25% of the award will vest on the first anniversary of the grant date, and 1/16th of the award will vest quarterly thereafter, such that 100% of the award will become vested on the fourth anniversary of the grant date.

+Timing of Grants.
 The Compensation Committee has not granted, nor does it intend in the future to grant, stock options to executives in anticipation of the release of material nonpublic information that is likely to result in changes to the price of our common stock, such as a significant positive or negative earnings announcement.
 In addition, discretionary stock option grants may not be made during certain "blackout" periods established in connection with the public release of earnings information.
 Similarly, the Compensation Committee has not timed, nor does it intend in the future to time, the release of material nonpublic information based on stock option grant dates.